SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 8
 Seal Speed: 16

-Tags: Utility, Defensive
+Tags: Utility, Self

 Effects:
-Any ranged taijutsu and Raiton attacks against you with Accuracy less than (your Accuracy \+5) are automatically parried, as are any projectile-based ninjutsu techniques with an Accuracy less than (your Accuracy).
-You get a \+5 bonus to all grapple rolls.
-This technique uses your base Accuracy for an B-rank Fuuton, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.
+The jutsu automatically parries any attack with the projectile tag with a \+5 bonus against raiton and ranged taijutsu.
+This technique uses your base Accuracy for a B-rank Fuuton, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.
 Because it is considered to be the technique parrying incoming attacks, and not you, you cannot modify its accuracy further (such as with Willpower or AP).

+Additionally, you get a \+5 bonus to all grapple rolls.

 ### **Fuuton: Higashikaze no Me \- Wind Release: Eye of the East Wind**